-To report an offense, contact your local police department (911).

-- The National Sexual Assault Hotline (800-656-HOPE/4673; chat online) provides support and information and can refer callers to local agencies. - For support and information in the Lehigh Valley, contact the Crime Victims Council (610-437-6611 emergency hotline, or 610-437-6610 for non-emergencies). - For legal referrals in the Lehigh Valley, call the Attorney Referral and Information Service (610-258-6333). - St. Luke's University Hospital (Bethlehem and Easton) and Lehigh Valley Hospital have rape examination kits available.
+- To report an offense, contact your local police department (911). - The National Sexual Assault Hotline (800-656-HOPE/4673; chat online) provides support and information and can refer callers to local agencies. - HotPeachPages provides listings of international sexual and domestic violence agencies filterable by country and language. - DomesticShelters.org provides a searchable directory of domestic violence programs and shelters in the U.S. and Canada, as well as tools and information for people experiencing and working to end domestic violence. - For support and information in the Lehigh Valley, contact the Crime Victims Council (610-437-6611 emergency hotline, or 610-437-6610 for non-emergencies). - For legal referrals in the Lehigh Valley, call the Attorney Referral and Information Service (610-258-6333). - St. Luke's University Hospital (Bethlehem and Easton) and Lehigh Valley Hospital have rape examination kits available.
 Early medical care is important. - o St. Luke's University Hospital (866-STLUKES / 866-785-8537) - o Lehigh Valley Hospital/Muhlenberg (610-402-8000)